Mitsogo people: Initiation society history

+Mitsogho’s history with the French

-The French first encountered the Mitsogo people in 1857, when they totalled approximately 5000 people.
+The French encountered the Mitsogho people in 1857, when they totalled approximately 5000 people.
 They become known for their skills in iron and cloth manufacturing.
 In the 1890s the Tsogo-speaking clans of the Matèndè, Dibuwa, and Waka districts along the Ikoy River clashed with Kele invaders.
 The Kele took their women and children to increase their own numbers and fertility.
 As a result, Mitsogo clans settled in districts inhabited by Punu and Apindji speaking clans.

 In 1899, the French established a military outpost and Roman Catholic mission in the region and the Mitsogo people came fully under their control.
 In the early 20th century the Mitsogo the conflicted with the Bakele people.
 They put up a strong resistance in 1907, with the Mitsogo-Kamba clan fighting a fierce battle with the Bakele near Mount Motende.
 The conflict solidified Tsogo identity.
 The Mitsogo chief Mbombe was particularly known for his freedom fighting against the French.
 One major uprising broke out in 1904.
 He was eventually captured in 1913 and executed at the prison in Mouila.

-Bwiti in Mitsogho culture
+Bwiti practice

-The Tsogho People as well as others in the Gabon region are known for participating in a way of life/religion known as Bwiti.
-Bwiti (Bwete) is a religious practice that relates to the rebirth of one’s soul, the interaction with the spirit world, and the induction into Tsogo society.
-Although Christianity is currently the main religion of the tribe, it is mixed into the ancient beliefs and symbols that are found through the practice of Bwiti.

-Creation

-Traditional Bwiti is thought to have been derived from early Tsogo mythology having to do with the cycle of life and the creation/rebirth of humanity.
-Most commonly, it is thought that the myth surrounding Dizoniá, and the sun, God Kombe there’s one of the main inspirations for how Bwiti is conducted.
-Through colonialism, much of the original art and influence found from Bwiti has been slowly removed from the culture however, many pieces of it still remain serving as important reminders to the Tsogo people of their past.
+To prepare for a Bwiti ritual, tribe members called movenga decorate the ebanza (ritual hut) with carven objects that represent the ancestral father (Nzambe-Kana) and mother (Disumba), as well as different parts of the human body.
+Within the ebanza are musical instruments, furnishings, and implements for the ritual.
+Among the instruments played during the ceremony are gongs and harps with human head embellishments; the harps represent Disumba.

+Iboga use